Jordan Luplow Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 4.11 team ERA that ranks 14th among all league pitching staffs.
+- The Rangers' 4.08 team ERA ranks 14th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.